walidaun/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 5) Use the Thomeer Capillary Pressure parameters to model saturations based on the buoyancy due to fluid density differences at the height above the Free Water Level (FWL).
 In this instance we compare the Bulk Volume Oil (BVO) from MultiMin vs. BVO from Thomeer-based capillary pressure saturations since BVO is pore volume weighted.

 6) As a secondary technique to estimate PRTs, we also tested another applications in Geolog employing python’s Sklearn as published by Hall(3).
 We could have estimated Depositions of Environment or other types of categoric geologic facies used in this Sklearn prediction process.
-There is also a GitHub repository containing this notebook at the following link:
+There is also a GitHub repository containing the Jypyter Notebook at the following link to use as a help file to understand the process and set model parameters:

 https://github.com/Philliec459/SKLEARN-used-to-predict-Petrophysical-Rock-Types-in-Arab-D-Carbonate

-The data can be evaluated within this notebook using Seaborn matrix plots, various types of a Confusion Matrix plots and the pick the SVM model C and gamma parameters from the Heat Map shown below.
+The same data used in Geolog can be evaluated within this Jupyter Notebook using Seaborn matrix plots, various types of a Confusion Matrix plots and the pick the SVM model C and gamma parameters from the Heat Map shown below.
 However, be sure to input the C_REG and GAMMA values in the Geolog python loglan using the most accurate C and gamma combination presented from the Heat Map.

 ![Geolog_Image](evaluate.png)